spiderkd/AmitPortfolio/src/pages/posts/post-2.md

 likes: "12.3k"
 comments: "119"
 ---

-# Art Nouveau: The Elegance of Flowing Design

 Following the handcrafted ideals of the **Arts and Crafts Movement**, the late 19th and early 20th centuries saw the rise of **Art Nouveau**—a design movement that celebrated beauty, ornamentation, and the seamless integration of art into everyday life.